Exclusive - Advanced Micro Devices mulling breakup, spinoff: sources

 In the last few years, AMD has been caught somewhat flat-footed by new competitors designing low-cost and power-efficient chips.
 AMD shares have fallen 40 percent over the last 12 months.

-The company, which said in October it would cut 7 percent of its workforce, is now shifting its focus to gaming consoles and low-power servers to combat falling laptop sales.
+The Sunnyvale, California-based company, which said in October it would cut 7 percent of its workforce, is now shifting its focus to gaming consoles and low-power servers to combat falling laptop sales.

 While large rivals such as Intel have deeper pockets to fund research on new products, AMD faces declining cash flows and has a more modest balance sheet.